Home

 “Oh, shoot!” he said.
 “I nearly 'bout forgot them.”

 “Anyway,” Amy giggled, “my daddy sounds like Papa Bear.”
-Then, trying her best to mimic him, she said, “He’s got a low-down voice.”
+Then, trying her best to mimic him, she said, “He’s got one of them-thar, low-down voices.”

 I called Joe Joe’s house to speak with his mother about helping him at home with his reading word list ...